takeshi-1000/y2p/README.md

 You can check the actual output images or SVGs from the [Sample folder](https://github.com/takeshi-1000/y2p/tree/main/Sample).

+This tool is specifically designed for the screen transition of mobile applications, so that a diagram is generated that covers screens that are transitioned from a single root screen.

 ## How to use

 - git clone this repository